uclaacm/hack-sprint-w21/session-3-controllable-and-user-interactive-components/README.md

 <img src='./images/demo4.PNG' height='450px'/>

 And there we go!
 We have finished our Fwitter app.
 Honestly, it doesn't really look like Twitter at all but that's fine!
 That can be an exercise for you!
-I have actually gotten ahead and added a few of details that I didn't have time for today.
+I have actually gone ahead and added a few of details that I didn't have time for today.
 You can have a look at the code in the [repo](https://github.com/uclaacm/hack-sprint-w21/tree/master/session-3-controllable-and-user-interactive-components/twitter-demo).
 The final product looks something like this:

 <img src='./images/demo5.PNG' height='450px'/>